godak9/Credit_Card_Analysis_Machin_Learning/README.md

             1      358
             Name: loan_status, dtype: int64
 ```
-The data was split into training and testing sets using the defualt parameters of the **train_test_split** module so that 75% of the data was used for training and only 25% of the data was used for testing. _For consistency and reproducibility sake, I chose a **random_state** of 1 and used this in every model throughout the analysis_.
+The data was split into training and testing sets using the **sklearn.model_selection** package.
+I used the defualt parameters of the **train_test_split** function so that 75% of the data was used for training and only 25% of the data was used for testing. _For consistency and reproducibility sake, I chose a **random_state** of 1 and used this in every model throughout the analysis_.
+To confirm that the dataset is in fact imbalanced, I created a **Counter** instance using the **collections** module to count the samples in each class.
+This instance reported a count of the classes in the "y_train" dataset of 52,996 samples for the 0 (low_risk) class and 274 samples for the 1 (high_risk) class.
 ```
 # Normal train test split
 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=1)